Nullify-Platform/cli/README.md

   --github-repo GITHUB-REPO
-                         The repository name to create the Nullify issue dashboard in e.g. cli --header HEADER        List of headers for the DAST agent to authenticate with your API
+                         The repository name to create the Nullify issue dashboard in e.g. cli --header HEADER        List of headers for the DAST agent to authenticate with your API --local                Test the given app locally for bugs and vulnerabilities in private networks

 Global options:
   --host HOST            The base URL of your Nullify API instance [default: https://api.nullify.ai]